MaSTeR2W/SADEEM/readme.md

 ### HOW TO LOGIN

 1- Open postman.

 2- Add request with (localhost:1323/api/v1/registration/login) method:POST.

 3- Send the request with: (email:sadeem@sadeem.ly, password:12345678)

 4- You will get JWT token as a response.

 note:
-   send the JWT Token in Authorization header:(Bearer <token>) with all following requests.
+   send the JWT Token in Authorization header: (Bearer <token>) with all requests.

 ### Attachments

 1-postman_collection.json

 use it to explore all methods provided by the api.

 ### Remarks